Honda Sports Award: Award ceremony

 Honda Sports Award announcement for the winners of the twelve sports are scheduled throughout the school year, following the completion of the post-season tournament.
 Other awards are presented as part of a two-day event, typically in late June of each year.

-The Collegiate Women Sports Award (CWSA) partnered with ESPNU for the 2013 event, and since 2014, have partnered with CBS to televise the announcement of the following awards:
+The Collegiate Women Sports Award (CWSA) partnered with ESPNU for the 2013 event, and since 2014, has partnered with CBS to televise the announcement of the following awards: